2sync

 ℹ️ Privacy note: 2sync connects through Notion's official API and Todoist's API.
 You authorize each connection securely.
 2sync acts as a bridge so data can move between your tools, nothing more.

-- Go to 2sync.com and click on Start automating now.
+1. Go to 2sync.com and click on Start free trial.

 Authorize 2sync to read and write tasks in your Todoist so the sync can work both ways.